The Beekeeper of Aleppo

 The Beekeeper of Aleppo is a 2019 novel by Christy Lefteri.
-It deals with the plight of refugees from Aleppo in Syria to Europe during the Syrian Civil War.
+It deals with the plight of refugees from Aleppo in Syria to Europe during the Syrian Revolution.
 While a work of fiction, it is based on the author's experience over two summers volunteering in Athens at a refugee center.

 Adaptions

 In 2023, Nesrin Alrefaai and Matthew Spangler adapted the story for stage.
 UK Productions staged the production at various locations in the United Kingdom, including Nottingham Playhouse.

 Reception

 Reviewing the play for The Guardian, Anya Ryan said the story was powerful, but that '... there is a stiffness and sense of detachment to the staging.'